 For London’s best views, it’s a no-brainer.
-The Shangri-La inhabits floors 34-52 of the Shard, Western Europe’s tallest building, so on a clear day you can pretty much see the whole city (unless you book one of the cheaper, south-facing rooms).
-A less welcome aspect of the impressive floor-to-ceiling glass is that you can also see your neighbours in their room, reflected in the glass exterior.
+The Shangri-La inhabits floors 34-52 of The Shard, Western Europe’s tallest building, so on a clear day you can pretty much see the whole city (unless you book one of the cheaper, south-facing rooms).
+A less welcome aspect of the impressive floor-to-ceiling glass is that you can also see your neighbours in their room.
 Awkward!
 (Don’t worry, there are blinds for the timid.)
-Decor can feel a little ‘Asian neutral’, but with touches like in-room binoculars, it’s obvious that the star of the show was always going to be the vista.
+Rooms are furnished in glamorous Asian-international-contemporary style with luxury materials such as marble and silk and all contain binoculars, making it obvious that the star of the show was always going to be the vista.

 Does the most famous hotel in the world need an introduction?
-Probably not, but to step into the Ritz is still a semi-magical experience, transporting you back to a time when Britain ruled the world and someone had just invented the train.
-An update in 1995 injected some modernity and mod-cons into the 1906-does-Louis XVI design, but there’s a wonderful sense of old-school decorum here, appropriate given the sheer quantities of marble and 24 carat gold leaf on site.
+Probably not, but to step into The Ritz is still a semi-magical experience, transporting you back to a time when Britain ruled the world and someone had just invented the train.
+An update in 1995 injected some modernity into the 1906-does-Louis XVI design, but there’s a wonderful sense of old-school decorum here, appropriate given the sheer quantities of marble and 24-carat gold leaf on site.
 Be warned: no jeans, no trainers, and jackets for dining, please – apart from at breakfast.

 Derelict for years, this fabulous Victorian building by George Gilbert Scott was restored to its former glory, with new additions, and opened in 2011.
 Pamper yourself in the spa and then indulge in a British-inspired meal at the Gilbert Scott.
-Expect aged Scottish beef, Cornish hake and Yorkshire grouse (in season), preceded perhaps by an ‘1873’ gin cocktail, named after the year the hotel was built.
-For anyone travelling by Eurostar, it’s a no-brainer.
-A side door takes you straight to the platform.
+Expect aged Scottish beef, Cornish hake and Yorkshire grouse (in season), preceded perhaps by an 1873 gin cocktail, named after the year the hotel was built.
+The St Pancras Renaissance is also the best choice for anyone travelling by Eurostar: the hotel has security clearance and a side door takes you straight to the platform.